 If you are making a statement with examples attached, such as is a good choice.
 It indicates that your statement includes the following people or objects.
 Here are some examples of such as in a sentence.

 A statement that does not include examples may prompt the clarifying question, “Such as?”
-A listener may not believe the statement, or they may believe it is too vague without examples.
-The following sentences might receive such feedback:
+A listener may not believe the statement, or they may believe it is too vague.
+To avoid hearing “Such as?” after these leading statements, the speaker may want to modify their sentences:

 I have a lot of problems with the modern school system.